AvihaiAdler/CirclesGame/README.md

 ### Setup

-This section is ment for testing purposes as i know nothing about OpenVibe.
+This section is meant for testing purposes as i know nothing about OpenVibe.

 - OpenVibe requires python to work.
 Make sure you have it installed and configured as a PATH variable